AvtsVivek/JoSi/scr/SilvaMindControlBook/010-Chap1/ReadMe.md

 1. A description of typical training session in Mind control.

 - Page 18, Para 1
+- `learning to use more of your mind and to use it in a special manner.`

+2. What is Meditation? - Page 19, Para 4
+   1. it means `thinking things over`.
+If you set this book aside for a moment and consider what to have for dinner tomorrow, you are meditating.

-2. What is Alpha, Beta, Theta and Delta state
+3. What is Alpha, Beta, Theta and Delta state

     ![Brain Waves](50_50_BrainWaves.avif)